JoanAlegreCamps/TFG_Joan_Alegre/README.md

 3. Measure fluorescence in green and red channels (channels 2 and 3)

-    Use track_cell_macro.jim to measure and save the ROIs
+    Use track_cell_macro.ijm to measure and save the ROIs

 4. Measure ROI over time